 The Group is open to all professionally-employed theatre support staff working in schools, colleges or other educational establishments; primarily technicians, designers and managers, but also anyone with an active interest, such as teachers with responsibility for the technical side of productions.
 The majority of our members work in secondary schools, but we also have a few members from primary/prep schools, colleges and universities.

-We have around 100 members from a wide range of independent schools, state schools and other institutions around the country, with all manner of facilities from professional theatres to drama classrooms; allowing us to share ideas and problems specific to school theatres, as well as keeping in contact with those working in a similar situation.
+We have over 100 members from a wide range of independent schools, state schools and other institutions around the country, with all manner of facilities from professional theatres to drama classrooms; allowing us to share ideas and problems specific to school theatres, as well as keeping in contact with those working in a similar situation.
 We are also an information resource for those teaching drama or working with young people in other areas of theatre.

 The Group is run by a voluntary committee, managed by the Group Administrator who is one of the founding members.